Introduction to Data Mining

 3. Centroid-based Method

-Almost every cluster is referenced by a vector of values in this type of os grouping technique.
-In comparison to other clusters, each object is part of the cluster with a minimum difference in value.
-The number of clusters should be predefined, and this is the biggest algorithm problem of this type.
+A vector of values references almost every cluster in this type of os grouping technique.
+Compared to other groups, each object is part of the group with a minimum difference in value.
+The number of groups should be predefined, which is the most significant algorithm problem of this type.
 This methodology is the closest to the subject of identification and is widely used for problems of optimization.

 4. Hierarchical Method

 The method will create a hierarchical decomposition of a given set of data objects.
 Based on how the hierarchical decomposition is formed, we can classify hierarchical methods.
-This method is given as follows
+This method is shown as follows

 - Agglomerative Approach